jiangdongguo/AndroidUSBCamera/README.md

 AndroidUSBCamera
 ============
 AndroidUSBCamera is developed based on the [saki4510t/UVCCamera](https://github.com/saki4510t/UVCCamera), the project of USB Camera (UVC equipment) and the use of video data acquisition are highly packaged, and it can help developers using USB Camera devices easily by a few simple APIs.
 By using AndroidUSBCamera,you can detect and connect to a USB Camera simply.And you also can use it to realize taking picture,recording mp4,switching resolutions ,getting h.264/aac/yuv(nv21) stream and setting  camera's contrast or brightness,supporting 480P、720P、1080P and higher,etc.

+Supporting Android 5.0,6.0,7.0,8.0,9.0

 [中文文档： AndroidUSBCamera，UVCCamera开发通用库](http://blog.csdn.net/andrexpert/article/details/78324181)